Isaakkamau/MLOPS-Deploy-a-ML-model-with-fastAPI-and-Docker/FastAPI_Docker/no-batch/README.md

 There is a directory called `wine-examples` that includes three files, one for each class of wine.
 Use those to try out the server and also pass in some random values to see what you get!

 ----
-**Congratulations on finishing part 1 of this ungraded lab!**
+**Congratulations on finishing part 1 of this lab!**

-During this lab you saw how to code a webserver using FastAPI and how to Dockerize it.
-You also learned how `Dockerfiles`, `images` and `containers` are related to each other and how to use `curl` to make `POST` requests to get predictions from servers.
+During this lab you have seen how to code a webserver using FastAPI and how to Dockerize it, how `Dockerfiles`, `images` and `containers` are related to each other and how to use `curl` to make `POST` requests to get predictions from servers.

-In the next part you will modify the server to accept batches of data instead of a single data point per request.
+In the next part we will modify the server to accept batches of data instead of a single data point per request.

 Jump to [Part 2 - Adding batching to the server](../with-batch/README.md)